meeladdawood/cs320Assignment2/README.md

 ### Stack.hpp
 **Description:**
-The Stack.hpp file is the header file for teh Stack.cpp.
+The Stack.hpp file is the header file for the Stack.cpp.
 It contains the data field for the stack and the function prototypes.

 **How to compile/run:**
 It is linked to the Stack.cpp.
 When you run the Stack.cpp file the Stack.hpp will run as well.